The publisher/executive editor and

 Gazette, Family Chronicles' contributor Barbara Krasner-Khait and BackStory

-She/her work have been the subject of articles appearing in 360
+She/her work have been the subject of articles and/or citations appearing in, and online destinations including, 360

 Academic,